ivgiuliani/gopaperless/README.md

-Some of these notes are in Italian, some in English and some in both (I tend to use any language _I feel_ it fits better in that situation, I can only imagine what will happen if I learn russian), and it's very likely that they contain mistakes.
+Some of these notes are in Italian, some in English and some in both (I tend to use any language _I feel_ it fits better in that situation, I can only imagine what will happen if I ever learn russian or japanese), and it's very likely that they contain mistakes.
 However they include things in which I put a lot of effort and I'd like to keep them safe from any kind of accident.